corda/samples/blacklist/README.md

 * Unix/Mac OSX: `./gradlew uploadBlacklist`
 * Windows: `gradlew uploadBlacklist`

+Or by running the `Upload blacklist` run configuration from IntelliJ.

 You should see three messages of the form `Blacklist uploaded to node via localhost:100XX`.

 ## Interacting with the nodes: